daniellas/speed-of-stream/README.md

 1. Create `target/results` folder
 1. Run `java -jar target/speed-of-stream-1.0.0-SNAPSHOT.jar` to run benchmarks

-See (jupyterlab) to find out how to view the results.
+See (../jupyterlab) to find out how to view the results.